nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 Node.js and npm are available from the [Extra Packages for Enterprise Linux](https://fedoraproject.org/wiki/EPEL) (EPEL) repository.

-To check if you have EPEL, run
+To check if you have EPEL registered, run:

 ```text
 yum repolist